Encryption Reading Time: 10 minutes

 1. Key Exchange Algorithm

-The information exchange process requires a secure connection to send unencrypted data, or a key shared between the client and server.
-This key will be used by the client to encrypt data and the server to decrypt that data.
-Since one key is used for both encryption and decryption, symmetric encryption is being used.
-To share that key, an algorithm, called the key exchange algorithm, was created to encrypt the symmetric encryption key in transfer.
-This ensures the integrity of the data as well as the security of the symmetric encrypting key.
+The information exchange process requires a secure connection to send unencrypted data or a key shared between the client and server.
+The client uses this key to encrypt data, and the server uses it to decrypt that data.
+Since one key is used for both encryption and decryption, symmetric encryption is used.
+To share that key, an algorithm called the key exchange algorithm was created to encrypt the symmetric encryption key in transfer.
+This ensures the integrity of the data and the security of the symmetric encrypting key.

-The key exchange algorithm is an encryption algorithm shared between client and server so each side of the connection can decrypt and use the symmetric encryption key.
-RSA, DH, ECDH and ECDHE are all examples of key exchange algorithms.
+The key exchange algorithm is an encryption algorithm shared between the client and server so each side of the connection can decrypt and use the symmetric encryption key.
+RSA, DH, ECDH, and ECDHE are all examples of key exchange algorithms.

 2. Authentication Algorithm

 This algorithm is a way of ensuring the identity of the sender.
-Usually a password and username are used in the process of authenticating the client.
-The most common authentication algorithms are RSA, DSA and ECDSA.
+Usually, a password and username are used to authenticate the client.
+The most common authentication algorithms are RSA, DSA, and ECDSA.

 3. Bulk Data Encryption Algorithm

-The bulk data encryption algorithm is the algorithm used to encrypt the central data of the message.
+The bulk data encryption algorithm is used to encrypt the central body of the message.
 As the main part of the message is what attackers are attempting to steal or modify, the algorithm used here should be extremely secure.
-AES, 3DES and CAMELLA are the most common bulk data encryption algorithms used by cipher suites.
+The most common bulk encryption algorithms used by cipher suites are AES, 3DES, and CAMELLA.

 4. Message Authentication Code (MAC) Algorithm

 If an attacker obtains the message, changes the MAC, and calculates a new checksum, then the server will never know that the MAC was changed.
-SHA and MD5 are the most commonly used MAC algorithms.
+SHA-2 are commonly used MAC algorithms.
+MAC ensures both authenticity and integrity of the message.

 An example of a version 1.2 cipher suite naming is TLS_DHE_RSA_AES256_SHA256.
 The first portion, TLS, specifies what the cipher suite is used for.
 TLS is the most common reason used for cipher suites.
 The second algorithm name, DHE, is the key exchange algorithm used.
 RSA is the authentication algorithm, AES256 is the bulk data encryption algorithm, and SHA256 is the MAC algorithm.